peter-l5/SH1107/README.md

 # MicroPython SH1107 display driver - with large fonts

 This module provides a MicroPython driver for OLED displays with the SH1107 controller IC.
 It is mainly based on the [SH1106 driver](https://github.com/robert-hh/SH1106) made by @robert-hh and others.
-It supports 128x128 pixel displays with both I2C and SPI interfaces.
-It may need some parameters amending for 128x64 displays (see the [supported displays](#"Supported displays") section below).
+The driver supports 128x128 pixel displays with I2C or SPI interfaces.
+It may need some parameters amending for 128x64 displays.
+(See: [supported displays](#supported-displays).)

 ## Features